Bipolar Disorder and ADHD Treatment Center

 Comorbidity of Bipolar Disorder and ADHD

 Bipolar disorder, a mood disorder, and ADHD, a neurodevelopmental disorder, are commonly recognized as conditions with a high degree of comorbidity.
 That means they often co-occur.
-One study shows that people with bipolar disorder have a 6.7 times higher risk of developing ADHD as well.
+There’s a biological link between the two conditions.

 Overlapping Symptoms